Antoni Aleksander Iliński

 Antoni Aleksander Iliński, also known as Iskender Pasha (Mehmet İskender Paşa; 1812–1861), was a Polish-Ottoman military officer and general.
 A Polish independence activist and insurgent, he took part in the independence struggles of Poles and Hungarians against the Austrian-Russian alliance.
 He converted to Islam in 1844 and subsequently served in various commanding posts in the Ottoman Army during the reign of Abdulmejid I (1839–1861) in Bosnia and Herzegovina, Danube, Crimea, Transcaucasia, and Baghdad.
-He was promoted to the rank of Pasha (General) during the Crimean War in 1855.
+He was promoted to the rank of pasha (general) during the Crimean War in 1855.

 Early life and conversion to Islam

 Antoni Aleksander Iliński was born in 1812 to a Polish noble family in the town of Yarmolyntsi in Ukraine.
 In 1830, he took part in the November Uprising as a young officer of the Lithuanian Legion.
 He was an active member of the movement of Polish exiles led by Prince Adam Jerzy Czartoryski from Paris.
 Iliński worked under the leadership of Józef Bem in his abortive Portuguese Legion attempt (1833), and in further struggles to form Polish legions in Spain, France and elsewhere.

-In 1844 he was arrested in Istanbul upon Russian request, for allegedly working to organise Ukrainian Cossack legions under Michał Czajkowski's "Eastern Agency".
-The Ottoman authorities were indifferent, but Russia pressured for his handover for trial.
-To escape this trap, he consented to an offer to convert to Islam and assumed Ottoman nationality under the new name of Mehmed Iskender.
+In 1844 he was arrested in Istanbul, at Russian request, for allegedly working to organise Ukrainian Cossack legions under Michał Czajkowski's "Eastern Agency".
+The Ottoman authorities were indifferent, but Russia pressed for his handover for trial.
+To escape this, he consented to an offer to convert to Islam and assumed Ottoman nationality under the new name of Mehmed Iskender.
 He was immediately accepted as a lieutenant colonel in the Ottoman Army as "Iskender Beg".
 In the years 1848–49, during the time of Spring of Nations, he was again Bem's aide in Hungary.

 In the Ottoman Army

 He served in the Army of Roumelia under Omar Pasha.
 He was a prominent figure in the military campaign that deposed and eventually executed the Herzegovina Vizier Ali-paša Rizvanbegović in 1851.

 When the Crimean War broke out in 1853, he was charged with organizing and training the irregular troops (the bashi-bazouks) along the Danube.
-In the following year, Iskender Pasha's fierce and daring style in commanding successful cavalry raids on Russians brought him acclaim and he was soon promoted as colonel.
+In the following year, Iskender Pasha's fierce and daring style in commanding successful cavalry raids on Russians brought him acclaim, and he was soon promoted as colonel.

-Early 1855 he was posted in the Yevpatoria Garrison in Crimea commanding a 400-strong cavalry regiment.
-His unit made a critical contribution in successfully repulsing a strong Russian assault on the town, which was threatening the rear of the Allied army besieging Sebastopol (see:Battle of Eupatoria) This victory brought him a second promotion in a year, making him a Pasha (general), (specifically a Mirliva, equivalent of a brigadier general).
+In early 1855, he was posted to the Yevpatoria garrison in Crimea, commanding a 400-strong cavalry regiment.
+His unit made a critical contribution in successfully repulsing a strong Russian assault on the town, which was threatening the rear of the Allied army besieging Sebastopol (see Battle of Eupatoria) This victory brought him a second promotion in a year, making him a pasha (general), (specifically a mirliva, equivalent to a brigadier general).